miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

 convention-driven framework are moved up-front for examination to counter the argument that `from [package] import *` is bad form.

+It never hurts to `import this` and remind ones self...

+### The Zen of Python, by Tim Peters

+    Beautiful is better than ugly.
+    Explicit is better than implicit.
+    Simple is better than complex.
+    Complex is better than complicated.
+    Flat is better than nested.
+    Sparse is better than dense.
+    Readability counts.
+    Special cases aren't special enough to break the rules.
+    Although practicality beats purity.
+    Errors should never pass silently.
+    Unless explicitly silenced.
+    In the face of ambiguity, refuse the temptation to guess.
+    There should be one-- and preferably only one --obvious way to do it.
+    Although that way may not be obvious at first unless you're Dutch.
+    Now is better than never.
+    Although never is often better than *right* now.
+    If the implementation is hard to explain, it's a bad idea.
+    If the implementation is easy to explain, it may be a good idea.
+    Namespaces are one honking great idea -- let's do more of those!

+And so, there's almost a violent reaction to `from fasthtml.core import *`.

-Jeremy also nullifies this argument with the `import fasthtml.common as ft` to keep your namespaces short and branded like panda's `pd` and numpy's `np`.
+But Jeremy nullifies this argument with the `import fasthtml.common as ft` to keep your namespaces short and branded like panda's `pd` and numpy's `np`.
 Fine, but I'm with Jeremy on this.
-As whopping good of an idea namespaces are, a truly Python/HTML idiomatic framework where your paragraph tags are `P()` and your div tags are `Div()` is even better.
+As honking good of an idea namespaces are, a truly Python/HTML idiomatic framework where your paragraph tags are `P()` and your div tags are `Div()` is even better.

+## Iterable Database Object (via MiniDataAPI Spec)

 Back to splatting database table tuples.
 If you're going to splat database tables, it might as well be tuples of tables, am I right?
 Each tuple packs an